 Cruise control enables you to maintain a constant vehicle speed without holding your foot on the accelerator pedal and it is operative when the vehicle speed is 25 mph (40 km/h) or more.

-Make sure the main switch is turned "OFF" when the cruise control is not in use to avoid unintentional cruise settiing.
+Make sure the main switch is turned "OFF" when the cruise control is not in use to avoid unintentionally setting the cruise control.

 To set cruise control